Table of Contents

 Key Takeaways

-- Put yourself on a budget using mobile apps or pre-loaded debit cards to limit discretionary spending.
-This can help prevent overspending.
+- Set a budget with mobile apps or pre-loaded debit cards to avoid overspending.

-- Avoid unnecessary debt, especially credit card balances you can't quickly pay off.
-Revenge spending fueled by credit cards can lead to lasting financial issues.
+- Avoid unnecessary debt, especially credit card balances you can't repay quickly.

 The combination of stimulus checks and public health restrictions helped to fuel a surprise uptick in savings early in the pandemic.1 "Revenge spending," as some economists are calling it, might seem like a natural reaction after many months holed up at home.
 But in its more extreme forms, it can derail your long-term financial security by turning an opportunity to save into a trail of debt.
 If you're wondering how to better discipline your spending, here are some considerations that may help you.